raspberrypilearning/whoopi-cushion/en/step_6.md

      sleep(2)
    ```

-1. Save the file by clicking on **File** and **Save**.
+1. Save the file by clicking on **Save**.

-1. Test that your code works by clicking on **Run** and **Run Module**.
+1. Test that your code works by clicking on **Run**.
 Use your hand to push the top plate of your Whoopi cushion down to make a connection between the tinfoil sheets and you should hear a fun sound.
 If it does not work first time, do not worry.
 Check your code through.
 Have you typed your code out **exactly** as you see it here?